This post may contain affiliate links. Read my disclosure policy.

 This is a must-have on my gluten-free Thanksgiving table, topped with a dollop of whipped cream or a scoop of soft vanilla ice cream.

-If you’re planning a Thanksgiving menu, here are some other family-favorite recipes to add to it:
+If you’re planning a Thanksgiving dessert spread, here are some other family-favorite gluten free pie recipes to add to it:

 IF you end up with leftover pecan pie, place it in an airtight container in the fridge for up to four days.
 You can serve it chilled, at room temperature, or reheat slices in the microwave in 10-second increments.